 Title II, D of No Child Left Behind - USDE Guidance

 Our office is responsible for projects 546 and 548 expenditures.
 Per USDE guidance, Enhancing Education Through Technology requires that you spend at 25% of your allocation on high-quality and sustained technology related professional development.
 The Oklahoma State Department of Education has divided your 25% allocation into project 548.
 As a general rule, equipment may not be purchased with project 548 funds, since that is earmarked for technology related professional development.
 However, you may use project 546 to purchase technology related professional development as well as instructional hardware and software.
+(Funds are no longer being committed for Title II, D.)

 The E-Rate program lowers the costs of Internet access, telecommunications, and network data services for all schools and libraries.

-Schools and Libraries Division of the Universal Services Administrative Company
+Schools and Libraries Division of the Universal Services Administrative Company.

 New guidance from the Federal Communications Commission clarifies new CIPA requirements related to Internet safety policy.
 Under the new law, school districts must update their Internet safety policies on or before July 1, 2012.